semgrep/semgrep-docs/docs/integrations.md

 - TeamCity CI
 - Travis CI

-Buildkite and CircleCI can be configured as follows, though some features such as deduplication of results may not work as expected:
+For example, Buildkite and CircleCI can be configured as follows, though some features such as deduplication of results may not work as expected:

 <details><summary>Buildkite</summary>
 <p>